ASME-ground-robot/robot_cali/README.md

 <img src="https://github.com/CSULA-URC/2021-22/blob/main/doc/perception_point_cloud.png" width="600" />

-Then with our <strong>surface_detection</strong> algorithm we can detect a surface and an object on top of that surface:
+Then with our <strong>surface_detection</strong> algorithm we can detect a surface (purple marker) and an object (green marker) on top of that surface:

 <img src="https://github.com/CSULA-URC/2021-22/blob/main/doc/surface_detection.png" width="600" />